2009–10 PFL League Cup: Organization

-Start
+In August of 2009, the PFL presented a draft of the competition, which consisted of two stages, group and knockout.
+The competition consisted of 24 teams, which included first teams of Second League clubs, second teams competing in the Second League, amateur teams, and a few reserve teams of First League clubs.

-The Cup began with a group tournament where teams from Druha Liha and amateur level competitors participated.
-At this stage all 24 teams were divided into eight groups.
-The best two teams out of each group advanced to the next round of the competition (second round) while all the last placed participants were eliminated.
-In the second round teams were paired with each other with the winners of each group playing at home.
-The winner of each pair advanced to the next round (quarter-finals).
-The Quarter-finals took place in the same manner.
-The Semi-finals consisted of two home-away matches, while the Final took place at a neutral field.
+The group stage consisted of 8 groups, each containing 3 teams.
+The two best from each group would qualify for the knockout stage, Round of 16.

 The winners of this competition were awarded the Cup and the prize money (150,000 Hryvnia) from Umbro, the general sponsor of the event.

 Initially FC Luzhany (town of Luzhany, Chernivtsi Oblast) was set to participate in the competition, but was eventually replaced by FC Volyn-Tsement Zdolbuniv.
 On March 1, 2010, it was decided to suspend the competition due to a lack of funds.
 The clubs FC Dnister Ovidiopol, PFC Oleksandria, and FC Arsenal Bila Tserkva were represented in the competition by their junior teams (doubles).
 Several clubs officially quit the competition (FC Khodak Cherkasy, FC Dnister Ovidiopol, PFC Olexandria), while FC Dnipro-75 Dnipropetrovsk was excluded from the Professional Football League due to unpaid debts.
 The Rivne Oblast clubs (Veres and Volyn) and Teplovyk Yuzhnoukrainsk informed the PFL during the winter break of their unwillingness to continue in the competition.

 After winter break

 On March 16 it was decided to resume the competition.
 The following clubs were given until March 20 to pay off their debts to the referees: Teplovyk, Olexandria, Arsenal, Volyn-Tsement, Veres, Ros, Olympik, Tytan, and Dnipro-75.
 Umbro became the official partner of the competition and its title sponsor.

-When the Second round pairs were formed a few teams that finished last advanced due to numerous withdrawals of other clubs.
+When the Second round pairs were formed, a few teams that finished last advanced due to numerous withdrawals of other clubs.
 Three teams (Lviv-2, Ros, and Myr) got a bye straight to the Quarter-finals.